arun0102/2DTankGame/README.md

 # 2DTankGame
-A very simple 2D tank game created using canvas classes and threads.
+A very simple 2D tank game for Android created using canvas classes and threads.

-MIT License
+# MIT License

 Copyright (c) 2018 arun0102